 Understanding Michigan Homeowners insurance

-Michigan homeowners insurance has two sections, Section 1 covers Property coverage, and section 2 covers Liability.
+Michigan law does not require homeowner’s insurance, but if you have a mortgage, the mortgage company will require it to protect the loan.
+Homeowners insurance has two sections, Section 1 covers Property coverage, and section 2 covers Liability.

 Michigan homeowners insurance building coverage